 Radioactive waste

-Radioactive waste is a devolved issue.
-Recognising that Scotland’s nuclear reactors generate radioactive waste, we aim to achieve a high level of safety in radioactive waste management that protects individuals and the environment and doesn’t place an unnecessary burden on future generations.
+Radioactive waste can originate from research, the health sector, nuclear power and nuclear decommissioning.
+As a devolved issue it is the aim of Scottish Government to achieve a high level of safety in radioactive waste management that protects individuals and the environment and doesn’t place an unnecessary burden on future generations.

-Radioactive waste management in this context means all activities, including decommissioning activities, which relate to the handling, pre-treatment, treatment, conditioning, storage or disposal of radioactive waste, including discharges.
+Radioactive waste management in this context means all activities, including nuclear decommissioning activities, which relate to the handling, pre-treatment, treatment, conditioning, storage or disposal of radioactive waste, including discharges.

 We commit to fulfilling our legal and international obligations in respect of radioactive waste management and report on progress to the International Atomic Energy Agency (IAEA) by contributing to the UK reports as required under Article 32 of the Joint Convention on the Safety of Spent Fuel Management and on the Safety of Radioactive Waste Management (‘Joint Convention’).